Close Call During a German Raid: A Story Passed Down

 Based on the background buildings, trees, and other details, the fact that the photos were taken at the 32nd Station Hospital compound in Caserta is beyond dispute.
 The dig location matches Lieutenant Colonel Goss’s report.
 As for the curious details raised by Lieutenant Colonel Leiendecker, was this a particularly sloppy group of bomb disposal personnel with a loaner vehicle, or is there some other explanation?

-Jeffrey M. Leatherwood, in his history of U.S. Army World War II bomb disposal, Nine from Aberdeen, mentioned that sometimes engineers would perform bomb disposal duties when BD units were spread thin.
+Jeffrey M. Leatherwood, in his history of U.S. Army World War II bomb disposal, Nine from Aberdeen, mentioned that sometimes engineers would perform bomb disposal duties when dedicated bomb disposal units were spread thin.
 At the time, two bomb disposal companies and a handful of independent squads had to cover all Allied-held territory in mainland Italy, plus Sicily, Sardinia, and Corsica!

 Another E.O.D. expert I corresponded with, Sergeant Major Mike R. Vining (U.S. Army, retired), mentioned: